 Use in grass

 Many people want to start their meadow in spring.
 If you do, be prepared to water – particularly as our springs have been so dry recently – and make sure the soil has been properly prepared.
 At that time of year it’s difficult to know how many weeds might be lurking on your site.
 There’s also an issue with “vernalization”; many species, most renownedly Yellow Rattle, need a prolonged period of cold before they germinate.
 If you sow them in spring you won’t see anything until the following year.
-Spend the summer preparing the site and planning and DON’T shoot from the hip.
+Better to spend the summer preparing the site and planning and DON’T shoot from the hip.
 Work towards D Day in October, when you want to be looking at bare soil.